PTAssembler Documentation

 • Reset Arguments.
 Resets the command line arguments used by PTAssembler when launching CombineZM.

 • Blending Programs.
 PTAssembler can use either Enblend or Smartblend as a blending plugin.
 Only one program can used at a time, however.
 Select the program you wish to use by selecting the appropriate option button next to Enblend or Smartblend.
 In order to either program, you must download and install the program(s) (neither is distributed with PTAssembler) and configure the program location(s) on this screen.
-To create an image with a blending program, select the "Blended TIFF (TIFF_m)" output file format choice on the Step 5 screen.
+To create an image with a blending program, select the "Blended, single layer TIFF" output file format choice on the Step 5 screen.

-• Enblend (download link at bottom of page) is a program written by Andrew Mihal, and is designed to blend the multi-layer output from Panorama Tools into one final image.
-It uses a superior blending technique to Panorama Tools' own blending algorithm, and can come close to matching the results when blending is performed manually.
-PTAssembler works with version 2.5 (and possibly later versions) of Enblend.
+• Enblend (download link at bottom of page) is a program written by Andrew Mihal, and is designed to blend the multi-layer output from the stitching engine into one final image.
+It uses a superior blending technique to the stitcher's rudimentary blending algorithm, and can come close to matching (or exceed) the quality of results when blending is performed manually.
+PTAssembler works with version 3.2 (and possibly later versions) of Enblend.

 • Location.
 Specify the location of where you have installed Enblend.
 If not specified, then PTAssembler will not be able to use Enblend.